spiral/docs/core/container.md

 # Container and Dependency Injection
-Spiral Container is base class for `Core` and `Application` instances.
-Contantainer provides support for contructor and method injections, ability to redefine core components, create singletons and etc. Additionally Contantainer supports "controllable injection" technique, allows to resolve injection via custom code.
+Spiral Container is base class for `Core` and `Application` instances, it provides support for constructor and method injections, ability to redefine core components, create singletons and etc. Additionally Container supports "controllable injection" technique, allows to resolve injection via custom code.

 ## Usage examples
-Class dependencies will be resolved only if instance created via `make()` method, requested directly via container or declared as dependecly in another class (inner dependency).
+Class dependencies will be resolved only if instance created via `make()` method, requested directly via container or declared as dependency in another class (inner dependency).
 Let's check some simple examples:
 ```php
 namespace Models;